7 Best Survey Tools I Trust for All My Survey Needs in 2026

 What G2 users dislike about Google Forms:

-- Google Forms Review, Rafael P.
+- Google Forms review, Justin M.

-There's one tool I've consistently relied on for surveys besides Google Fors; it's SurveyMonkey.
+There's one tool I've consistently relied on for surveys besides Google Forms; it's SurveyMonkey.
 I've been using it for a long time, and I feel it strikes a great balance between user-friendliness and advanced features.

 SurveyMonkey's true potential only becomes evident when you move beyond the free plan.
 While the free plan is generous with access to templates and basic functionality, it's limited to just 10 questions per form and 25 responses.

 I remember it offering up to 100 responses and fewer restrictions on questions back in college.
 It was perfect for my college projects, such as surveys, classroom exercises, and informal polling.
-These days, though, the limitations of the free plan make it only suitable for very small-scale use.
+These days, though, the limitations of the free plan make it suitable for very small-scale use.

 Nonetheless, since I have upgraded for my professional needs now, I know how powerful SurveyMonkey can be with its paid features.
 What impressed me about SurveyMonkey is how flexible it is for different types of surveys.
 Its template library is much more expansive than Google Forms, with over 400 templates.